bioperl/bioperl.github.io/formats/sequence_formats/PHD_sequence_format.md

 Description
 -----------

-The *phd format* is created by PHRED data.
+The *phd format* is created by PHRED data and contains both sequence and quality data.

 Example
 -------